Supergrid

 Played in the very first senior Gridball game in March 1951, being beaten twice but still seeing her team triumph 7-2.
 Remained ever present throughout the season, putting in two MVP performances on the way to Supergrid.
 Felt she didn't personally have a great game in the showpiece, conceding three goals, but fortunately her team mates scored four!

 Mileno was injured in pre season of 1952 and missed the first half of the season.
-Her return saw her benched in favour of her replacement Pamela Flindt and confirmed her decision that her future lay in acting and not Gridball, rejecting a new contract at the end of 1952.
-Established herself as an award winning stage actress in the 1970s and by 2002 was made a Dame for her services to Acting.
-Is the only person to win a Supergrid and a Tony.
+Her return saw her benched in favour of her replacement Pamela Flindt and confirmed her decision that her future lay in acting and not Gridball, rejecting a new contract at the end of the season.

 Team of The Year